Call now for a FREE consultation(561) 375-9500

 The parties entitled to recovery as survivors include:

 The status of potential survivors gets complicated when situations such as pending divorce, common law marriage, and blended families are part of the equation.
-A wrongful death attorney in Stuart can help answer the question of which survivors can put forth a claim.
+A Stuart personal injury attorney can help answer the question of which survivors can put forth a claim, and how a settlement or judgment from this claim will ultimately be distributed.

 In addition, the survivors may also receive damages paid to the estate, because the assets of the estate are distributed to the beneficiaries once all obligations are fulfilled.
 The estate may recover damages for things such as lost wages and benefits, medical and funeral expenses that the estate paid for.

-If you have been deprived of that support by the wrongdoing of another, it’s time to contact a Stuart wrongful death lawyer who will evaluate your situation and advise of the appropriate steps to take to help restore peace and stability to the family.
+If you have been deprived of that support by the wrongdoing of another due to a fatal accident in Stuart, Florida, or Martin County, it’s time to contact a wrongful death lawyer who will evaluate your situation and advise of the appropriate steps to take to help restore peace and stability to the family.

 If you are injured and unable to come to us,